 I loved it.
 Love it.
 Will be making it.
 I love how beautiful it looked, and how easy it was to achieve the ‘look’.
-If I hadn’t seen Zina arrange the bread triangles, I might have been wary of attempting it on my own….so that was one The custard was amazing – creamy, blossomy with almost pumpkin qualities.
+If I hadn’t seen Zina arrange the bread triangles, I might have been wary of attempting it on my own….so that was one.
+The custard was amazing – creamy, blossomy with almost pumpkin qualities.

-The spice blend created very warm, autumn-like flavour.
+The spice blend created very warm, autumn-like flavours.
 Which I thoroughly enjoyed warm and fresh from the oven.
 For dessert.
 With a healthy portion of cream, not whipped and garnished with microplaned lime zest.

 And of course, it kicked off my morning.
 Perfect as ‘Breakfast of Champions’.

-Thank you Zina.
+Thank you, Zina.
 I’ll definitely make this.
 This time with proper lime marmalade, homemade or bought.
 You didn’t think I’d given up on this lime marmalade thing, did you?
 No way…not that easy.